 Going public in a cannabis IPO is a complicated process that will require a significant investment in time, capital, and resources to execute successfully.
-Performing an IPO can take 6 months to a year, depending on the current state of your cannabis business and overall market conditions.
+Performing an IPO can take 6 months to a year, depending on the state of your business and market conditions.
 In the following we’ll provide a quick primer on several of the key stages you’ll need to plan for and undertake if you’re planning to go public in a cannabis IPO on the CSE, NEO or another Canadian stock exchange.

 Preparing financial statements for a cannabis IPO